Databricks Unity Catalog 101: A Complete Overview (2025)

 - Access to compute resources (SQL warehouse or cluster) that support Unity Catalog.

-- Appropriate privileges on Databricks Unity Catalog objects (USE CATALOG, USE SCHEMA, and CREATE TABLE).
+- Appropriate privileges on Unity Catalog objects (USE CATALOG, USE SCHEMA, and CREATE TABLE).

-- Users and groups added to the workspace.
+- Users and groups added to the Databricks account (account-level groups).

 Namespace Overview: